rebeccaloran/soulgems/README.md

 	pieces contained within the player's Soul Gem is added together and multiplied by two.
 This is then added to the player's current Soul Points

+	No Soul Points are gained during each player's first move.

 	Soul Gems may be broken.
 During a player's Upkeep they may spend [(your total captured piece value) - (your captures) + (20)] points from either pool to attempt